HeeManSu/Polling-System/README.md

 https://github.com/cybrog-x/Polling-System/assets/97340980/f22c0946-216e-4ddb-934b-2fae5c3e5398

 **Backend with redis link**
-Since, it was not mentioned in the assignment.So, i thought to keep the backend with redis in a separate repository.
+Since, it was not mentioned in the assignment.
+So, i thought to keep the backend with redis in a separate repository.

 https://github.com/cybrog-x/Polling-System-Backend